netobserv/flowlogs-pipeline/docs/filtering.md

           keepEntrySampling: 10 # Optionally, a sampling interval can be associated with the filter
 ```

-## Integration with the NetObserv operator
+## Integration with the NetObserv operator and CLI

+See also the [list of field names](https://github.com/netobserv/network-observability-operator/blob/main/docs/flows-format.adoc) that are available for queries, and the [API documentation](https://github.com/netobserv/network-observability-operator/blob/main/docs/FlowCollector.md#flowcollectorspecprocessorfiltersindex-1).

+### Operator

 In the [NetObserv operator](https://github.com/netobserv/network-observability-operator), the filtering query language is used in `FlowCollector` `spec.processor.filters`.
 Example: